notarisj/YouTube-AutoSkip/README.md

 ## How it Works

-The extension uses a content script that periodically checks for the "Skip Ad" button on YouTube, clicking it when found.
+The extension uses a content script that periodically checks for the `ytp-ad-player-overlay`.
+When it is available it calculates the remaining time of the ad and sets the video playback at the same time so it is skipped.
 While effective, this periodic checking could be further optimized.

 ## Limitations